MATTMCCA/BitmapEngine/README.md

-# mono-madness
+# BitmapEngine

 I was in need of a simple way to generate monochrome bitmaps.

-Project files are provided as is, I hope to add additional functionality in the future.

-# This is very rough code, it was mainly just a test.
+For testing various things.

+This [lib / sample] application serves as a starting point for other works.